jepigit/influential-landmarks/Suppl_data/readme.txt

-The zip file contains the "Suppl_data" of the PNTD-D-25-01192 PLOSNTD submitted manuscript for publication.
+"Suppl_data" of the PNTD-D-25-01192 PLOSNTD submitted manuscript for publication.

 There are 7 subfolders: Aedes, Anopheles, Glossina, Sandflies, Stomoxys, Tabanus and Triatoma.